 Step 3.
 Installing RPM packages with

-rpm the command to install any packages on Redhat based systems.
-To install a package using
+rpm the command to install any packages on Redhat-based systems.
+To install a package use

 -i the command line switch followed by the package path on your system: